lastwall-public/lastwall-risc-ruby/API.md

 ---------------------------------------

-## POST - /authenticate
+## POST - /preauth

-The `authenticate` API call can be used when a user has a high RISC score on a particular browser, but you are certain it is the correct user.
+The `preauth` API call can be used when a user has a high RISC score on a particular browser, but you are certain it is the correct user.
 This API call will effectively set the RISC score back to 0% the next time the user does a RISC snapshot from that specific browser.
 This can be used in a variety of scenarios, the most common being after you have performed a successful second-factor authentication for that user, and you want his next RISC snapshot to be successful.

 #### Required Parameters